osh/kerlym/README.md

+# THIS REPO IS DEPRECATED!!!

+Please use something which is actually kept up to date and properly debugged such as RLLAB, https://github.com/openai/rllab

 # KEras Reinforcement Learning gYM agents, KeRLym

 This repo is intended to host a handful of reinforcement learning agents implemented using the Keras (http://keras.io/) deep learning library for Theano and Tensorflow.